-Mitigation Measure Timing Implementing Party Monitoring Party Monitoring Actions PEIR Mitigation Measure CUL-3: Stop work if human remains are encountered during ground-disturbing activities The Project applicant will ensure the construction specifications include a stop- work order if human remains are discovered during construction or demolition.
+Mitigation Measure Timing Implementing Party Monitoring Party Monitoring Actions PEIR Mitigation Measure CUL-3: Stop work if human remains are encountered during ground-disturbing activities The project applicant will ensure the construction specifications include a stop- work order if human remains are discovered during construction or demolition.
 There will be no further excavation or disturbance of the site within a 100-foot radius of the location of such discovery, or any nearby area reasonably suspected to overlie adjacent remains.
 The Alameda County Coroner will be notified and will make a determination as to whether the remains are Native American.
-If the Coroner determines that the remains are not subject to his authority, he will notify the Native American Heritage Commission, who will attempt to identify descendants of the deceased Native American.
-If no satisfactory agreement can be reached as to the disposition of the remains and items associated with Native American burials on the property in a location not subject to further subsurface disturbance.
+If the Coroner determines that the remains are not subject to the coroner's authority, the coroner will notify the Native American Heritage Commission, who will attempt to identify descendants of the deceased Native American.
+If no satisfactory agreement can be reached as to the disposition of the remains pursuant to this state law, then the landowner will re-inter the human remains and items associated with Native American burials on the property in a location not subject to further subsurface disturbance.
 A final report will be submitted to Alameda County.
 This report will contain a description of the mitigation program and its results, including a description of the monitoring and testing resources analysis methodology and conclusions and a description of the disposition/curation of the resources.
-During decommis- sioning and construction ground- disturbing activities County-adopt a Condition of Approval; Operator- implement County Monitor compliance with Conditions of Approval Geology, Soils, Mineral Resources, and Paleontological Resources PEIR Mitigation Measure GEO-1: Conduct site-specific geotechnical investigation and implement design recommendations in subsequent geotechnical report Prior to construction activities at any site, the Project proponent will retain a geotechnical firm with local expertise in geotechnical investigation and design to prepare a site-specific geotechnical report.
+During construction ground- disturbing activities County-adopt a Condition of Approval; Operator- implement County Monitor compliance with Conditions of Approval Geology, Soils, Mineral Resources, and Paleontological Resources PEIR Mitigation Measure GEO-1: Conduct site-specific geotechnical investigation and implement design recommendations in subsequent geotechnical report Prior to construction activities at any site, the project proponent will retain a geotechnical firm with local expertise in geotechnical investigation to prepare a site-specific geotechnical report.
 This report will be prepared by a licensed geotechnical engineer or engineering geologist and will be submitted to the County building department as part of the approval process.
 This report will be based on data collected from subsurface exploration, laboratory testing of samples, and surface mapping and will address the following issues.
-Potential for surface fault rupture and turbine site location: The geotechnical report will investigate the Greenville, Corral Hollow-Carnegie, and the Midway faults (as appropriate to the location) and determine whether they pose a risk of surface rupture.
+Prior to construction County-adopt a Condition of Approval; Operator- implement County Monitor compliance with Conditions of Approval • Potential for surface fault rupture and turbine site location: The geotechnical report will investigate the Greenville, Corral Hollow-Carnegie, and the Midway faults (as appropriate to the location) and determine whether they pose a risk of surface rupture.
 Turbine foundations and power collection systems will be sited according to recommendations in this report.
-Prior to construction County-adopt a Condition of Approval; Operator- implement County Monitor compliance with Conditions of Approval